 A great introduction to heraldry.
 This book is full of information and a ton of colorful illustrations.
 Even if you do get stuck with some of the wording there is a glossary at the back that will help you.
-So if you want to know how coats of arms evolved over time then this book is for you.

 Heraldry: Understanding Signs and Symbols

 The website does offer genealogy research packages, so they will help you to find your coat of arms, (if one does exist).

-Not only do they list thousands of arms and offer genealogy research packages, but you can also purchase your arms in a number of formats.
-These can be computer images (jpgs), or on a T-shirt, mug, phone or tablet cover, and more.
+Not only do they list thousands of arms and offer genealogy research packages, but you can also purchase your arms in many formats.

 Thank You and Please Leave A Comment

+I hope you enjoyed this article regarding what is coat of arms.
 If you have any questions or comments then please leave a comment below.
-I would love to hear from you.

 Please share with family and friends if you think this post will help others by using the social media buttons below.